dasickis/blog/_posts/2014-07-07-Setup-a-Raspberry-Pi.markdown

 The Raspberry Pi was built to teach about python and computers, so it already has numerous programs and resources available for it.
 Because I like making things harder for myself, I’ll be using Javascript Node.js instead.
 There are several potential ways to install node.js on a Raspberry Pi, and as the device gains popularity, and simple command may eventually be provided to complete this step.
 As Raspbian is an offshoot of Debian, installation instructions for that OS are generally applicable.

-First, all the existing programs should be updated on the Raspberry Pi:
+First, all the existing programs should be updated on the Raspberry Pi

 * sudo apt-get upgrade
 * sudo apt-get update

 Then, I download the latest node.js as a Debian package and install it

 * sudo wget http://node-arm.herokuapp.com/node_latest_armhf.deb
 * sudo dpkg -i node_latest_armhf.deb